Binueral-beats/arisen/plugins/txn_test_gen_plugin/README.md

 # txn\_test\_gen\_plugin

 This plugin provides a way to generate a given amount of transactions per second against the currency contract.
-It runs internally to eosd to reduce overhead.
+It runs internally to rsnd to reduce overhead.

 This general procedure was used when doing Dawn 3.0 performance testing as mentioned in https://github.com/ARISEN/rsn/issues/2078.